Totality and Infinity: Presence

 Levinas places heavy emphasis on the physical presence involved in meeting the other.
 He argues that only a face-to-face encounter allows true connection with Infinity, because of the incessance of this type of interaction.
 Written words and other words do not suffice because they have become past by the time the subject perceives them.
 That is: they have fallen into the register of totality.

 History

-The book contains several observations on History and the judgement of history, like "the judgement of history is always pronounced by default."
+The book contains several observations on history and the judgement of history, like "the judgement of history is always pronounced by default."

 Reception

 Totality and Infinity is considered an original and significant contribution to the world of philosophy—continental philosophy in particular.
 The work can be read as a response to Levinas's teachers, the philosophers Edmund Husserl and Martin Heidegger.

 The Stanford Encyclopedia of Philosophy and Britannica both identify Totality and Infinity, along with Otherwise than Being (1974), as one of Levinas's most important works.

-In "Violence and Metaphysics", an essay included in Writing and Difference (1967), the philosopher Jacques Derrida criticized Totality and Infinity.
+The philosopher Jacques Derrida criticized Totality and Infinity in his essay "Violence and Metaphysics".